Date: 3rd November 2012

 Location: Preston, Lancashire

-My twenty-second stadium of 2012 was on Saturday 3rd November 2012 at Deepdale Stadium in Preston, Lancashire.
+My twenty-second new ground of 2012 was on Saturday 3rd November at Deepdale Stadium in Preston, Lancashire.
 The match was Preston North End vs. Yeovil Town in the F.A.
 Cup 1st Round.

 Deepdale Stadium is located in the Deepdale area of Preston just to the north-east of the town centre.
 The stadium is 1.5 miles from Preston railway station and sits adjacent to a park as well as being next to housing on two sides of the ground.
 The venue has been home to the club since they were formed in 1880.